bridge-core/docs/docs/guide/advanced/dash/index.md

 ]
 ```

+### generatorScripts

+This plugin needs to be active in order to use [generator scripts](/guide/advanced/generator-scripts/).

 ### formatVersionCorrection

 This plugin is used by bridge. to make format versions work within JSON files that Minecraft normally does not accept.